Twisted Superfields: Quantum Effective potential

 where the second equality uses eqs \eqref{A2} and \eqref{A3}.
 For three flavors of fundamental (and anti-fundamental) fields, the instanton amplitude carries an axial U(1) charge of 6.
 For eq \eqref{A4} to be consistent, the axial U(1) selection rule implies that $\Lambda $ should carry an axial U(1) charge of 2.

 The anomaly-generating axial U(1) charges of the superfields $Q_{mF} $, $\tilde{Q}_{mF} $, and $\Phi $ are 1, 1, and 0, respectively.
-Therefore, the following factors are invariant to the U(3)xU(3) local gauge symmetry and obey the axial selection rule:
+Therefore, the following factors are invariant to most of the U(3)$\times$U(3) local gauge symmetry and obey the axial selection rule:

 where $n$ is a non-negative integer.
-In the second ``meson'' configuration above, the flavors are restricted by the local U(1) ``+'' gauge symmetry to either $F=F'=1$ or else $F,F'\in \left\{2,3\right\}$.
+From eq \eqref{GrindEQ__1_14_}, all of the ``meson'' configurations ($M$) above are invariant to nonAbelian supergauge transformations, but some are not invariant to Abelian supergauge transformations dependent on $\Lambda_+^0$.
+This is addressed below.

 It should be noted that $M_{mm'FF'}^{\left(n\right)}$ with $m\ne m'$ is proportional to $\theta $, so terms involving these factors do not contribute to the vev of the scalar potential or its minimization, although they do contribute to lepton masses and neutrino mixing as described below.